-XPS (XML Paper Specification) is a document format developed to preserve content and layout consistency across different devices and operating systems.
-It’s used to share reports, forms, and printable materials while maintaining the original design.
-If users need to unify XPS files into a single document, doing it manually can be inefficient and prone to formatting errors.
-Fortunately, automation simplifies this process.
-In this guide, we’ll explore how to merge multiple XPS files in Java programmatically using the Java REST API.
-You can boost your document management tasks without diving deep into complex coding.
+XPS (XML Paper Specification) is a document format designed to keep content and layout identical across devices and operating systems, making it perfect for sharing reports, forms, and printable materials while preserving the original design.
+Merging several XPS files into a single document manually can be time‑consuming and prone to formatting errors.
+Automation removes those pain points.
+In this tutorial we’ll demonstrate how to merge multiple XPS files in Java programmatically using the Java REST API, enabling you to streamline your document‑management workflow without writing complex code.

 Steps to Merge XPS Files Using Java